Harriet Tubman Movie Review

 The Movie Shows Her Faith

 Throughout the movie, Harriet showed faith in God.
-While watching the movie I wondered if its portrayal of her having special visions was added for dramatic effect.
+I wondered if Cynthia's portrayal of her having special visions was added for dramatic effect.
 I hesitated to put stock in it until I searched online and found the following:

 In the film, Tubman is portrayed as a deeply religious woman whose psychic visions aided her dangerous journeys on the Underground Railroad.

 In real life, “she was intensely faithful.
 That strong sense of faith was somewhat typical on the Eastern Shore, that Methodist kind of intensity,” [Kate Clifford Larson, consulting historian] says.
 As for her dreamlike visions, an overseer struck Tubman on the head with a heavy weight as a 13-year-old, and she suffered seizures for the rest of her life.
 Tubman believed those seizures were prophetic.
 "She believed that God was speaking to her and guiding her, telling her what to do and protecting her," the historian says.

 Not only was there some truth to her visions, but she also had seizures just like me!
 Knowing information about her health humanized her in my eyes as someone with hurts and pains.

 A line in the movie that stood out to me came when Harriet had the evil Gideon on the ground before her after she shot him in the hand.
 She prophesied that he would die in that spot in war declaring,

 God don’t mean people to own people, Gideon!
 Our time is near.
 You tried to destroy my family, but you can’t.
 You tried to destroy my people, but you won’t.
 God has shown me the future, and my people are free.
 My people are free!."